2 Days in Colorado Springs in the Summer

 - If you are able to, walk the trail upon arrival instead of taking a tram to the falls.
 It is a short distance to walk, will save you a little money, and you won’t be waiting for what seems like hours for the tram to come by. 😉

--Unless you’re just looking for exercise we didn’t feel like the trek up the 224 steps was worth it because we had visited many other beautiful hiking trails.
-Plus the view from the bottom (as seen below) was the most pretty part of Seven Falls!
+- Unless you’re just looking for exercise we didn’t feel like the trek up the 224 steps was worth it because we had visited many other beautiful hiking trails.
+Plus the view from the bottom was the most pretty part of Seven Falls!

--Make sure to wear appropriate footwear!
+- Make sure to wear appropriate footwear!
 Hiking shoes or tennis shoes with good traction are highly recommended.
 It’s very slippery on the steps.

 - Check out this hiking map for assistance in planning your visit.

 Location: 6 Lake Avenue, Colorado Springs

 Cost: $14 per person; have to take a free shuttle from the parking lot.

 Trail Rating: Difficult